Your basket is currently empty!

 Kidney Cancer Symptoms and Diagnosis

-In the early stages of kidney cancer there may be no obvious symptoms.
-Many kidney cancers are found simply by chance when someone is being given a scan for another reason.
+Kidney Cancer often has no symptoms and is often detected during tests for other medical conditions.
 More than half of adult kidney tumours are detected when using an ultrasound scan to investigate symptoms, such as: high blood pressure, muscle wasting and weight loss, high temperature or fever, disorders affecting the nerves and muscles, inflammation, anaemia, abnormal liver function tests, and high levels of calcium in the blood (hypercalcaemia).

-Sometimes abnormal red blood cell counts and high blood pressure, or hypertension, can be symptoms of kidney cancer.
+Sometimes abnormal red blood cell counts and high blood pressure (hypertension) can be symptoms of kidney cancer.
 Some patients experience a condition called polycythaemia, or thickening of the blood, which can also be a symptom of kidney cancer.
 Symptoms of polycythaemia are a bad headache and redness of the skin.

 In about a third of patients, the kidney cancer will have already spread to other organs, such as the lungs, liver, brain and bones.
 These patients may experience symptoms of advanced kidney cancer, such as: a persistent cough, coughing-up blood (or haemoptysis), abnormal liver function tests, headaches and visual disturbances, or bone pain.
 You must see your doctor if you have any of these symptoms.